 Being completely new to the material and fab process, one of the first things I did was to look at what OSHA had to say about it.
 You know, getting lung cancer or losing the skin of my hands weren’t on my 2012 resolutions.
 But soon, during the layup of the parts, I found out that everything I needed to know was that I was gonna have to sacrifice a pair of jeans and a long sleeve t-shirt; that I was gonna have to wear a bad ass respirator and that using nitrile gloves would allow me to get faster to my lunch instead of having to spend valuable minutes scrubbing my hands with liberal amounts of the award winning* GOJO.

 Later in the game, during the trimming of the parts, I learnt that I was gonna have to fall in love with that respirator, no matter what; that no long sleeve was tough enough to contain the wrath of those micro carbon bitchy particles; that my ears also wanted some protection; and more important, that nitrile gloves are not enough to contain the rage of carbon fiber splinters.
 I also learnt that a shower late at night is preferable than a rash in the morning.
 Always.

-An last, I remembered that the inch can and will be divided by the thousands and that more than 5 of them off is not acceptable.
+An last, I remembered that the inch can and will be divided by the thousands and that, sometimes, more than 5 of them are not acceptable.
 I remembered that “ideal” and “real” are not always the same.
-I learnt that wobbly and skinny tubes can be surprisingly strong if assembled propperly, regardless of what a horde of PhDs have to say; that breaking stuff on purpose is always FUN and that sleeping at night can sometimes be more a luxury than a need.
+I learnt that wobbly and skinny tubes can be surprisingly strong if assembled properly, regardless of what a horde of PhDs have to say about it; that breaking stuff on purpose is always FUN and that sleeping at night can sometimes be more a luxury than a need.